-Attention: If you are servicing a failing part, see the service procedures for "Removing a Slimline media device from the 31E/2B, 31E/1C, or 31E/2C" on page 6.
-This procedure is intended for installing a new or upgraded media device.
+Attention: If you are servicing a failing part, see the service procedures for "Removing a Slimline media device from the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D" on page 6.
+The following procedure is intended for installing a new or upgraded media device.